-This technique requires the coordination between the breast cancer surgeon and the plastic surgeon.
-With this method, the woman will wake with her breasts restored.
+This technique requires coordination between the breast cancer surgeon and the plastic surgeon.
+The surgical team will have restored the breast before the person wakes from anesthesia.

 Delayed immediate reconstruction

-In some cases, doctors may not be sure how effective the mastectomy is until after the surgery.
-When this happens, a surgeon can place a tissue expander under the skin to hold the space temporarily.
-The doctor will remove the expander when the reconstruction happens.
+In some cases, doctors may not be sure about the effectiveness of a mastectomy until after surgery.
+In these circumstances, a surgeon can place a tissue expander under the skin to temporarily preserve the space.
+The plastic surgeon will remove the expander during reconstruction.

-The delayed immediate reconstruction method allows the medical team treating the cancer to use other treatments, such as radiation, before reconstruction.
+A delayed immediate reconstruction allows the medical team to use other cancer treatments, such as radiation therapy, before reconstruction.

-After a mastectomy, most women can expect to make a full recovery.
+After a skin sparing mastectomy, most people can expect to make a full recovery.

 Typical complications include: